 For non-emergency behavioral health services, you may also call any of the following people or organizations to find out where to go or who to call for help with your situation:

-- Call Customer Care Center during business hours and ask for assistance with a behavioral health referral or to speak with a Behavioral Health Care Manager.
+- Call our Customer Care Center and ask for assistance with a behavioral health referral or to speak with a Behavioral Health Case Manager.

 - Call your PCP's office and ask for a behavioral health referral.